ramkrivas/ramkrivas/README.md

 🏆 Currently working for Siemens Healthineers in Bangalore ⛵ 🚲 as Software Architect / Senior Programmer 🖥️

-❤️ I love building web apps 🌐 with JavaScript
+❤️ I love building web apps 🌐 with JavaScript and building around topics of DevSecOps

 👉 You can visit my [portfolio](https://zerogbram.com/) to know more about me